-A journey on a Kerala houseboat has been feted by the BBC as one of the world's top ten journeys.
+A journey on a Kerala houseboat has been feted by the BBC (and many others) as one of the world's top ten journeys.
 Karma Kerala is one of the leading houseboat companies in Kerala offering everything from deluxe to standard boats.
 We have a wide range of cruises but if you want some advice, contact us and we will do everything we can do to help!

 We have tramped over the decks of 100s of boats inspecting cabins, kitchens and meeting staff.
 We assign ratings for each boat depending on age, design, hygiene, crew and general "ambiance".
 We try to match boats so that each customer gets what they want at the right price.

 Our Favourite Houseboat Tours of Kerala Backwater Tours

 Kerala's Backwaters are a chain of brackish canals, lagoons and lakes running parallel to the Arabian Sea coast (historically known as the Malabar Coast) of Kerala in South West India.
 This network includes five large lakes linked by a series of canals, both man-made and natural, these in turn fed by some thirty eight rivers that drop down from the inland hills or Southern Ghats.
 The backwaters extend almost half the length of Kerala although many are not navigable per se by riceboats.
 Ecologically, the backwaters were formed by the action of ocean waves and shore currents that created a series of low barrier islands across the mouths of the rivers flowing down from the Western Ghats range which formed a complete coastline comprised of low lying dunes anchored by trees and scrub.